|

 Answer: b) Denasalization.
 Explanation: Denasalization occurs when nasal airflow is obstructed, preventing proper resonance for nasal consonants (M, N, NG), causing them to sound like their oral counterparts (B, D, G). - The conscious perception of smell occurs in which part of the olfactory pathway? a) Olfactory bulb b) Cribriform plate c) Prepyriform cortex d) Thalamus

 Answer: c) Prepyriform cortex.
-Explanation: After processing in the olfactory bulb, olfactory signals are primarily transmitted to the prepyriform cortex (and amygdaloid nucleus), where conscious perception and interpretation of smells take place. - Which of the following conditions is characterized by the perception of a smell in the absence of an actual odor stimulus? a) Anosmia b) Hyposmia c) Dysosmia d) Phantosmia
+Explanation: After processing in the olfactory bulb, olfactory signals are primarily transmitted to the prepyriform cortex (and amygdaloid nucleus), where conscious perception and interpretation of smells take place. - Which of the following conditions is characterised by the perception of a smell in the absence of an actual odour stimulus? a) Anosmia b) Hyposmia c) Dysosmia d) Phantosmia

 Answer: d) Phantosmia.
 Explanation: Phantosmia refers to olfactory hallucinations, where an individual perceives an odor that is not actually present. - In Kartagener Syndrome, the triad of symptoms includes: a) Nasal polyps, asthma, eczema b) Chronic rhinosinusitis, bronchiectasis, situs inversus c) Otitis media, conductive hearing loss, cleft palate d) Epistaxis, headache, visual disturbances